retest672/hello-world/README.md

 # hello-world
 Just another repository

 Hi there!
-I'm preqs!
+I'm retest672!

-i forked a repository for the first time and got my pull request accepted.
+I normally download stuff from github, but i'm doing this, i created a repository.